MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/configure-server-endpoints.md

 3. Click **Turn on server monitoring** and confirm that you'd like to proceed with the environment set up.
 When the set up completes, the **Workspace ID** and **Workspace key** fields are populated with unique values.
 You'll need to use these values to configure the MMA agent.

 <span id="server-mma"/>
-### Install and configure Microsoft Monitoring Agent (MMA) to report sensor data to Windows Defender ATP
+### Install and configure Microsoft Monitoring Agent (MMA) to report sensor data to Microsoft Defender ATP

 1. Download the agent setup file: [Windows 64-bit agent](https://go.microsoft.com/fwlink/?LinkId=828603).